AeonDigital/Shell-MSE-Main-Module/src/mse/str/replace/placeHolder/attachments/man/en-us.md

 # Synopsis

-Replaces one or more "placeholder" in a string with the given values.
+Replaces one or more `placeholder` in a string with the given values.